Covid 19 Q and A

 Q: What if I want to cancel?

-A: We hope that you're in a situation that you can stay with us.
+A: Our overnight camp program will not operate this summer and we are providing parents with options that include a full refund.
+If you are registered for our dat camp, we hope that you're in a situation that you can stay with us.
 However if you need to cancel at any time, you may do prior to May 30th with a $50 cancelation fee.
 If we are not permitted to operate, a full refund will be provided.

 Q: What if we’re coming to the camp from another country?